duckyfuz/treehouse/README.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690547730692/9a0fe0c4-6e4b-4ad4-9c61-4605e2f1b37c.png align="center")

 As you can see, there is no way to create a dynamic list of dropdown items.
-Hopefully, there'll be one in the future!
+Hopefully, that'll change in the future!

 ### 🏁 Conclusion

-And that concludes my month-long development journey!
+And that concludes my month-long development journey with AWS Amplify!
 I started this journey knowing next to nothing about AWS Amplify, and I am certainly proud of the app I have created.
-Amplify is a powerful tool for front-end developers to quickly build and host full-stack applications, and certainly useful for most developers due to its ease of use.
+AWS Amplify has proven to be a powerful resource for front-end developers, enabling them to quickly build and host full-stack applications with ease.

-However, AWS Amplify's simplicity limits its usefulness.
-Users might find that they require much deeper knowledge of AWS to bring their ideas to life, leading to a longer development time.
+However, as I delved deeper into the platform, I realized that its simplicity also comes with some limitations.
+While it's a fantastic option for straightforward applications, users might find that more complex projects require a deeper understanding of AWS services, which can extend the development time.

 In my opinion, AWS Amplify strikes a good balance as it's suitable for both beginners and professionals.
-Beginners would likely not require workarounds to bypass Amplify's limitations for straightforward applications, while professionals would likely already have the know-how to delve deeper into AWS or develop custom solutions to fit their specialised and intricate use cases.
+Beginners would likely not require workarounds to bypass Amplify's limitations for straightforward applications, while professionals would probably already have the know-how to delve deeper into AWS or develop custom solutions to fit their specialised and intricate use cases.

-All in all, my journey with AWS Amplify has been a fruitful one and I am glad to add this versatile tool to my toolbox!
+Overall, my journey with AWS Amplify has been fruitful, and I am excited to add this versatile tool to my toolbox.
+The experience has opened up new possibilities for my future projects, and I look forward to further refining my skills with this valuable resource.